-Unlike most knowledge mobilizers, I don’t come to research translation through a scientific route.
-I started my career as a literary scholar, specializing in the study of narrative, and I’ve spent more than 25 years as an educator, learning about how to help people learn.
+I started my career as a literary scholar, specializing in the study of narrative, and I’ve spent more than 25 years communicating with audiences in business, government, and the not-for-profit sector.

-As a trainer and coach, I've taught or supervised more than two thousand students and professionals, created more than a dozen communication courses (including a 5-level program for a global consulting firm, which ran for more than 7 years), and developed the Technical Writing Certificate program offered through Dalhousie University’s Faculty of Open Learning (which has been running for more than 10 years).
-Also through Dalhousie, I created the Microcredential in Communication Skills for Knowledge Mobilization.
+As a trainer and coach, I've taught or supervised more than 2,000 students and professionals.
+Along the way, I’ve created more than a dozen communication courses (including a 5-level program for a global consulting firm, which ran for more than 7 years) and developed the Technical Writing Certificate program offered through Dalhousie University’s Faculty of Open Learning (which has been running for more than 10 years).
+Also through Dalhousie, I've launched the Microcredential in Communication Skills for Knowledge Mobilization.

 Ready to explore how we can make your research resonate?